GovTechSG/techpass-user-docs/docs/sign-up-and-onboard-to-techpass.md

 You need the following to sign up for TechPass and complete the onboarding:

 - Non-SE GSIB device.
-- Organisational email address with a standard mailbox (not LiteMail).
+- Your organisational email address which has a standard mailbox(not LiteMail).
-- Valid TechPass onboarding email.
+- Before you onboard, ensure you have received the TechPass onboarding email and is still valid.

-?> TechPass onboarding email is valid for 30 days.
-If you do not onboard to TechPass within this period, we terminate your TechPass account, and you may need to sign up again.
+?>- TechPass does not support email accounts which does not have an inbox, such as LiteMail accounts.
+If you use such an email account, upgrade it to a standard mailbox before requesting for TechPass.<br>- If you do not see the TechPass onboarding email in your inbox, please check your Junk Email, Deleted Items or Archive folder.<br>- The onboarding email is valid for 30 days.
+If you do not onboard to TechPass within this 30 days, we will terminate your TechPass account, and you need to sign up again.

 ## Step 1.
 Sign up for TechPass